Bursts & Waves

 ### Agent: 42_s1_coder[coder's implementation]Results are truncated at 10,000 characters per agent to prevent context overflow.

-Section titled “Who Controls Bead Status”Only Burst.Manager modifies bead status.
+Section titled “Who Controls Quantum Status”Only Burst.Manager modifies quantum status.
 Individual psychonauts never call Keeper.close or Keeper.update directly:

 - Psychonauts do their work (code, test, review)